-- 11.3.4.1 Roads not under LOC that are no longer required shall be reclaimed, have crossings removed, and their condition monitored until they are considered satisfactorily stabilized. - 11.3.4.2 Certified weed free seed shall be used when seeding is used for reclamation. - 11.3.4.3 Roads under LOC that are no longer required shall be reclaimed, and require a Letter of Clearance. - 11.3.4.4 All borrow and gravel pits no longer required must be reclaimed (recontoured to stable slopes and re-vegetated) and require a Reclamation Certificate unless approval has been given to allow water to fill the pit for wildlife or wildfire purposes.
+- 11.3.4.1 Roads not under DLO that are no longer required shall be reclaimed, have crossings removed, and their condition monitored until they are considered satisfactorily stabilized. - 11.3.4.2 Certified weed free seed shall be used when seeding is used for reclamation. - 11.3.4.4 All borrow and gravel pits no longer required must be reclaimed (recontoured to stable slopes and re-vegetated) unless approval has been given to allow water to fill the pit for wildlife or wildfire purposes.